 For more information about setting up Localization Support, see Considerations when setting up localization of assets.

-If you want to set up Localization Support options in Dynamic Media Classic, such as the Locale Map field, use the Admin Console to create a support case.
+If you want to set up Localization Support options in Adobe Dynamic Media Classic, such as the Locale Map field, use the Admin Console to create a support case.
 In your support case, request setup help.

-A common way to use Dynamic Media Classic is to manage the product imagery on e-Commerce websites.
+A common way to use Adobe Dynamic Media Classic is to manage the product imagery on e-Commerce websites.
 International businesses face the challenge that assets for similar products look different from country to country.
 Usually the differences are for a few parts of the overall media.
 Addressing such differences by copying all assets for each of the countries and over-write just the differences is a tremendous effort and contradicts the single master asset metaphor.
 Such differences for assets can endure, from country-specific videos with different audio tracks, to subtle but important differences in a power cord that is used with the product.
-Dynamic Media Classic uses a basic lookup mechanism.
+Adobe Dynamic Media Classic uses a basic lookup mechanism.
 You define an order of asset suffixes in which the Image Server is looking, starting from the required locale.